-I am Mahmod Al-Bkree, a student of Bánki Donát faculty of the Doctoral School on Safety and cited in the references or the appendixes.
+I am Mahmod Al-Bkree, a student of Bánki Donát faculty of the Doctoral School on Safety and Security Sciences, Óbuda University.
+I hereby declare that this Ph.D. thesis entitled "Unmanned Aerial Systems Applied to Solve Safety and Security Problems" was written by myself, except where cited in the references or the appendixes.
 I also certify that this thesis is an original report of my work and it has not been submitted anywhere for other qualifications or professional certifications.